Trusted WordPress tutorials, when you need them most.

 Coding a website for beginners

-Over 62.9% of all websites on the internet are built on a website framework, so most developers don’t have to know how to build a website from scratch anymore.
+Thankfully, those days are long gone.
+Now, a whopping 62.9% of all websites are built using website frameworks.
+This means you don’t need to know how to build a website from scratch anymore.

-Most developers now use open-source WordPress and other CMS platforms (website builder frameworks) to speed up website building.
+Most people now use open-source WordPress and other content management systems (website builder frameworks) to help them build websites.

 Pros and Cons of Using a Website Builder